MKLab-ITI/pygrank/tutorials/contributing.md

 need to be documented
 (inherited arguments will be automatically added when `docgenerator.py` is used to construct documentation).
-Try to parameterize constructors as much as possible, even i
+Try to parameterize constructors as much as possible, to ensure that researchers can easily try different variations.

-For example, the following snippet introduces a new algorithm that performs a non-recursive implementation of personalized PageRank based on the recursion *a<sub>0</sub> = 1-alpha*, *a<sub>n</sub>=alpha a<sub>n-1</sub>* for *n>0*:
+As an example, the following snippet introduces a new algorithm that performs a non-recursive implementation of personalized PageRank based on the recursion *a<sub>0</sub> = 1-alpha*, *a<sub>n</sub>=alpha a<sub>n-1</sub>* for *n>0*: